StatCan/aaw-security-proposal/03-classification.md

 **Important note**: Labels in Kubernetes are mutable, meaning they can be changed at any time.
-To prevent security incidents, we must enforce that the classification label be immutable.
+To prevent security incidents, we must enforce that the `data.statcan.gc.ca/classification` label be immutable.
 This will be done through Gatekeeper and the Open Policy Agent.

 > **Recommendation CL-LBL-02**: The proposed Kubernetes label
 > `data.statcan.gc.ca/classification` be made "immutable"